 Try to speak at a decent level without shouting directly at the video production team.

 Be confident, believe in yourself and feel free to throw in some hand gestures while you're at it!
 Subtle body gestures work wonders for your appearance on camera, but try not to overdo it.

 Once asked a question try to respond with the question itself.
 For instance, ‘How does this video testimonial blog post make you feel?” – Your response, “This video testimonial blog post makes me feel great because…..”

 It’s okay to make mistakes, all errors will be cut and removed from the final video.
-If you do mess up, just take a deep breath and repeat your response one more time.
+If you mess up, just take a deep breath and repeat your response one more time.
 Focus on the delivery of your message and i'm sure your video production team will make sure that you look great!

-It’s not a bad idea to have a bottle of water nearby to keep yourself hydrated while on set.
+Side note: It’s not a bad idea to have a bottle of water nearby to keep yourself hydrated while on set.
 I’d also recommend some blotting paper or tissue in case you sweat.